Camil Samson: Provincial politics

 On October 15, 1980, Samson joined the Parti libéral du Québec, bringing the Parti démocrate créditiste to an end.
 He was defeated in his bid for re-election to the National Assembly in Rouyn-Noranda–Témiscamingue riding in the 1981 provincial election.

 Radio host

 He worked as a radio announcer for CKCV from 1981 to 1984, and for CHRC in Quebec City from 1984 to 1993.
 He also participated in numerous television broadcasts on Télévision Quatre-Saisons network from 1989 to 1991.

 Federal politics

-He ran unsuccessfully as a Liberal candidate in Québec-Est riding in the 1993 federal election, and was named special advisor to the federal minister responsible for the Quebec City region in 1994.
+He ran unsuccessfully as a Liberal candidate in the 1993 federal election, and was named special advisor to the federal minister responsible for the Quebec City region in 1994.